 For Jesus House, meanwhile, the housing estate and community group represented a microcosm of its vision for London.
 Grahame Park provided a place where boundaries between Pentecostal Christianity and diverse residents, between the ethnic enclave of the ‘black church community’ and the wider public, could be overcome through the respectable institution of a community center.
 What may have ultimately been at stake here was suggested to me by a young congregation member whom I met in the bookstore of Jesus House, who told me that he and others hoped Jesus House would one day take advantage of the regeneration of the area to become the local parish church—converting the globally-oriented RCCG model of a parish as Pentecostal mission into an Anglican model of the parish as focal point for the community as a whole.

 So Boris Johnson was not just gaining access to a given potential constituency of support, he was also permitting that community to depict and deploy him in particular ways.
-As Mayor of London, he visited Jesus House again on the 9th of December 2009 for a Community Carol Service.
+As Mayor of London, he visited Jesus House again on the 9 December 2009 for a Community Carol Service.
 And a quite astonishing number of other representatives of the great and the good have very publicly passed through the RCCG in recent years.
 These include Prince Charles and his wife Camilla on the Prince’s 59th birthday in 2007, while a year later Pastor Agu was welcoming Desmond Tutu as guest speaker at a conference celebrating the 40th anniversary of the Tearfund Christian Charity.
 And to bring the list up to date, in 2015—just before the latest general election—the Festival of Life hosted British Prime Minister David Cameron.

 Britain is a place where Prime Minister Tony Blair had notoriously and emphatically been instructed by his political adviser Alastair Campbell that “We don’t do God.”
-But well-organized groups such as the RCCG indicate that there are nonetheless many ways to “do God” in the civic realm.
+But well-organised groups such as the RCCG indicate that there are nonetheless many ways to “do God” in the civic realm.

 Simon Coleman is Chancellor Jackman Professor at the Department for the Study of Religion, University of Toronto; co-editor of the journal Religion and Society: Advances in Research; and President-Elect of the Society for the Anthropology of Religion, American Anthropological Association.